Jaytru1997/sleep-quality-calculator/README.md

 ## Tickets:
-You can find all available tickets on our Jira board (to access Trello you must be a member on Discord and WONDR).
+You can find all available tickets on our Jira board (to access Jira you must be a member on Discord and WONDR).

 ## Communication:
 On project's channel within our Discord group
 (see the link above).

-##Chapter Lead:
+## Chapter Lead:
-Our chapter leads for this project are Denice and Cendei.
+Our chapter lead for this project is Lizard.